 - Complete at least two semesters of a foreign language with a grade of B or higher in each semester, or test out of that requirement.

 - Further explore cultures other than British or U.S. in one of four ways: complete a third semester of foreign language; complete an approved course in literature in translation; complete an approved course in world literature; or participate in study abroad.

 English majors: One additional ENGL course at the 3000-4000 level.

 English majors with emphasis in Drama & Playwriting: One additional ENGL course at the 3000-4000 level

 Creative Writing majors:

 - Through consultation with an English department advisor, secure the approval of the Department to proceed with the Honors Thesis.
-[Note: The advisor may recommend another faculty member in the department as the thesis advisor in order to match faculty expertise with the topic of the thesis.]

 - Complete ENGL 4900: Senior Honors Thesis by writing a thesis that meets departmental

 standards for exceptional work.
 Students who complete ENGL 4900 will earn 1 credit

 - For English majors, an original scholarly essay.